danieltodaDS/Health-Insurance-Cross-Sell/README.md

 Present the business result obtained by the model

 **Step 10.
 Deploy Model to Production:**
-I published the model in a cloud environment and make it acessible through a Google Spreadsheet, so it can easily improve decisions of business team
+I deployed the model at Render (free cloud environment) and make it acessible through a Google Spreadsheet, so it can easily improve decisions of business team

 # 4. Top 3 Data Insights